AlexandrKhan/Bookie/README.md

 ## Description:
 Application for sport bets, providing functionality of betting on different outcomes of the match

+## How it works:
+* Register
+* Activate via email
+* Wait for admin to verify you
+* Cash in
+* Place bet on match (3 outcomes: Home, Draw, Away)
+* After match is over, if your bet has won you will get paid

 ## Features:
 * Patterns: Singleton, Command, Proxy, Factory
 * Servlet